django-stars/frontend-docs/docs/api/instance.md

 ### ~~baseURL~~

 String option that will set up a base url.
-This is not required option that will help you not to dublicate everywhere your REST API endpoint.
+This is not required option that will help you not to duplicate everywhere your REST API endpoint.
 So that if you specify baseURL as `/api/v1/` than you can easy send Requests to `users` that will be transpailed to `/api/v1/users`
 :::caution